-I. All Staff (including governors, supply staff, contractors and volunteers)
+6.1.
+All Staff (including governors, supply staff, contractors and volunteers)

-Safeguarding and child protection is everyone's responsibility.
-All staff (including governors, supply staff, contractors and volunteers) are under a general legal duty to:
+Safeguarding and child protection is everyone's responsibility all of the time.
+All staff (including governors, supply staff, contractors and volunteers) are under a general legal duty of care to:

-- contribute to providing a safe environment in which children can learn; - consider at all times the best interests of the student and take action to enable all students to have the best outcomes; - attend appropriate safeguarding and child protection training (3 yearly, level 1 refresher), annually as directed by the DSL, and as and when additional updates are required; - be aware of indicators of the different forms of abuse and neglect and of emergent mental health problems; - assist children in need and to protect children from abuse, neglect, radicalisation and extremism; - be familiar with the School's policies pertaining to safeguarding and child protection procedures and follow them; - know how to access and implement the procedures, independently if necessary; - keep a sufficient record of any significant complaint, conversation or event; - report any matters of concern to the DSL or, where appropriate, to one of the key contacts in accordance with this policy; and - support social services and any other agencies following any referral.
+- contribute to providing a safe environment in which children can learn; - consider at all times the best interests of the student and take action to enable all students to have the best outcomes; - attend appropriate safeguarding and child protection training (3 yearly, level 1 refresher from an external provider), annually as directed by the DSL, and as and when additional updates are required; - be aware of indicators of the different forms of abuse and neglect and of emergent mental health problems; - assist children in need and to protect children from abuse, neglect, radicalisation and extremism; - be familiar with the School's policies pertaining to safeguarding and child protection procedures, understand and follow them; - know how to access and implement the procedures, independently if necessary; - keep a sufficient record of any significant complaint, conversation or event; - report any matters of concern to the DSL or, where appropriate, to one of the key contacts in accordance with this policy; and - support children's services and any other agencies following any referral.

-2. Senior Pupils
+6.2.
+Senior Pupils